 - You can use Copper for free on a trial mode for 14 days to see if it suits you.
 All plans are billed once a year.

-- Basic Plan is priced at USD$19 for each user/month.
+- The basic Plan is priced at USD$19 for each user/month.

 - Professional Plan is priced at USD$49 for each user/month.